Over 160 Relevant Link Following Blogs

 @Mark,

-Oops, ya I meant “I removed the nofollow that Wordpress automatically puts on every comment”.
+Oops, ya I meant “I removed the nofollow that WordPress automatically puts on every comment”.
 I wasn’t able to find a plugin I liked that did it automatically so I just manually removed.

 Comment by John Webber